 “Friluftsliv is about a simple life in nature, without destroying or disturbing it,” she explains.
 “The real enthusiasts are highly trained athletes, but it can be as simple as going on a hike in the forest with your family during the weekend, or going camping in the summer.”

 In recent years, friluftsliv has been the word on everyone’s lips when discussing lifestyle in Norway.
 First mentioned by the Norwegian poet Henrik Ibsen in 1859, this idea of spending time outdoors to improve physical and mental health became popular when tourist organisations started using it to promote skiing and other nature experiences.
-Even legislation plays a part in encouraging outdoor pursuits, including the right to roam (known as Allemansrätten, or ‘All Men’s Right’), which allows everyone to use public and privately-owned land for outdoor recreation, as set out in law in 1957.
+Even legislation plays a part in encouraging outdoor pursuits, including the right to roam (known as ‘allemansretten’), which allows everyone to use public and privately owned land for outdoor recreation, as set out in law in 1957.

-For Desjardins, friluftsliv was the reason to settle in Norway.
+For Lorelou, friluftsliv was the reason to settle in Norway.
 “When I came here ten years ago, I was a workaholic city girl aged 25.
 If I had a few days off, I would probably have visited another capital city.”
 In Norway, this lifestyle was greeted with a lack of comprehension.
 “To show how committed I was to my job, I used to stay very late in the office.
-There was one sunny day when my CEO told me to leave the office right away.
+It was a sunny day when my CEO told me to leave the office right away.
 That was incredible to me.”

 At this point, the young urbanite didn’t even like the countryside.
 “I felt a bit outside of this world,” she admits.
 But after an accident, she took the decision to spend six month in nature on her own.
 “It was so quiet,” she recalls.
 “I was sleeping in a cabin and picking berries.
 It helped me to calm down.”
 Now, she would never go back to her old life.
 “I think I wouldn’t survive in Paris and its craziness,” she admits.

-For Desjardins, it’s not a question of accessibility, but of a structure in society.
+For Lorelou, it’s not a question of accessibility, but of a structure in society.
 “In Norway, your social status is not defined by how many hours you work.
-It’s accepted to have a life outdoors,” she says.
+It’s accepted to have a private and family life that includes being in nature,” she says.
 Now in her mid-30s, she manages to remain down-to-earth, despite regularly appearing on Norwegian television, radio and podcasts.

-As part of her cultural studies, she talks about midsummers too.
+As part of her analysis of Norwegian culture, she talks about midsummers too.
 “People have bonfires at the beach, drink beer and try to build the biggest fire,” she smiles.
 “But at the same time, the festival can be mentally a little difficult.
 People know that we’re approaching winter too.
 In Norway, we follow the seasons a lot; it’s bittersweet.”

-Living with her partner and two children in Oslo, Desjardins enjoys life in her new home.
+Living with her partner and two children in Oslo, Lorelou enjoys life in her new home.
 Of course, she has a new project: the aim to publish A frog in the fjord in English.
 Honest and humorous, she understands how to make people laugh.
 “It’s a story of someone who arrived in Norway without anything and had to survive for one year.”
-Desjardins most certainly did – for ten years now, and counting.
+Lorelou did – for ten years now.